How to Lay Pavers for Walkway – DIY Patio and Garden Walkway

 - Install the pavers

 However, this type of walkway would lose its evenness and have a weed growing with the paver quickly.

 You can make it better by installing a base below the pavers; this enhances the walk’s stability and lasts a bit longer than the first process.
 The steps for this process include

 - Measuring and marking the area to use

 - Sand bedding

 Generally, maintaining a paver is not a problem if the right process has been followed and properly laid.
 There shouldn’t be any reason for maintenance for a while.
 However, you may choose to re-seal from time to time to maintain the appearance of the pavers.

-Sealing will also prevent weed from growing within the paver and also protect the paver against stains.
-If, for any reason, you wish to power wash your pavers, it will be necessary for you to sand the joint and also re-seal for better durability.
+Sealing will also prevent weeds from growing within the paver and also protect the paver against stains.
+If for any reason, you wish to power wash your pavers, it will be necessary for you to sand the joint and also re-seal it for better durability.